K88Biggs/shoppingList/README.md

 # Detailed Breakdown
 Include Necessary Libraries:

-#include "<iostream>": For input/output operations.
+#include '<iostream>': For input/output operations.
-#include "<vector>": For using the std::vector container.
+#include '<vector>': For using the std::vector container.
-#include "<string>": For using the std::string class.
+#include '<string>': For using the std::string class.
 Using the Standard Namespace:

 using namespace std;: Allows you to use standard library names without the std:: prefix.